mayurah/mayurah/README.md

-### Hi there 👋

-This is Mayur Pipaliya.
+### Hi there 👋 This is Mayur Pipaliya.

 I am a `situational servant leader` who is always curious, learning, and executing!

+🌟 My Core Beliefs

+- Builder and Innovator at Heart
+- Medium to Large Organization (5K-90K) - Splunk, Cisco:
+   I believe that sustained growth can lead to transformative, long-lasting impact.
+- Startup Perspective (10-5K) - BuildKit, WebCare360, Saint Peter's, HackerEarth:
-At my core, I am a builder and innovator, driven by the belief that sustained growth in a large organization can lead to transformative, long-lasting impact.
-At the same time, I recognize the high-stakes nature of hypergrowth in startups, where rapid acceleration can either unlock extraordinary success or lead to critical challenges.
+   I also recognize the high-stakes nature of hypergrowth in small and medium-sized organization, where rapid acceleration can unlock extraordinary success or critical challenges.

-Over the last 19+ years, I have formed and led teams of various sizes (from 1 to 180+) and shapes, including product and engineering teams, engineering-only teams, forward-deployed customer engineering teams, and small but mighty groups of 8–10 delivering marvels.
+> Over the last 19+ years, I have formed and led teams of various sizes (from 1 to 180+) and shapes, including product and engineering teams, engineering-only teams, forward-deployed customer engineering teams, and small but mighty groups of 8–10 delivering marvels.

-I enjoy the unique blend of strategic foresight, product innovation, and executive leadership to tackle complex challenges and drive business success.

-A natural leader who shapes the vision and picks up the baton to drive progress, ensuring that teams stay aligned and focused on growing and delivering results.
+🧠 Strategic and Executive Strengths
+- **Strategic Foresight**: Tackling complex challenges with vision.
+- **Product Innovation**: Delivering impactful solutions.
+- **Executive Leadership**: Driving alignment and business success.

+🎯 Leadership Style

+I am a **natural leader** who:
+- Shapes the vision.
+- Inspires leaders and connects with members
+- Picks up the baton to drive progress.
+- Ensures teams stay aligned, focused, and results-driven.

 ![gif](https://media3.giphy.com/media/FPbnShq1h1IS5FQyPD/giphy.gif)